 4. Your Most Profitable Service Line

-If you haven’t analyzed at least two years of patient data, completely identified the intersection of high revenue and high profit services that your hospital offers, and then overlaid that information with community data to find "lookalikes"—then it should be a 2016 initiative.
-If regression analysis and predictive modeling aren't in your repertoire, turn to experts in data analytics and digital campaigns to find and engage your best candidates for key services.
+Every health system should be analyzing at least two years of patient data to find a new marketing initiative.
+From there, completely identify the intersection of high revenue and high profit services that your hospital offers.
+By overlaying that information with community data to find “lookalikes,” you have what you need to get started.
+Healthcare marketing campaigns don’t drive results or produce ROI on marketing overnight.
+They require attention to your internal data to find the right strategy.
+If regression analysis and predictive modeling aren’t in your repertoire, turn to experts in data analytics, digital advertising and digital campaigns to find and engage your best candidates for key services.

 5. Population Health Management

 Overlooking population health campaigns, and the evolution of the healthcare marketing paradigm for hospitals, is not advisable.
 The revenue, profit, and cost-containment potential for marketing to ‘at-risk’ segments of your population should not overshadow the fact that it’s the right thing to do.

 You could start with a smoking cessation campaign, as smoking is still the #1 cause of preventable death in America.
 You could look at diet and exercise programs.
 Sedentary lifestyles and poor diet contribute in a major way to America’s #1 killer, heart disease.
 How about a behavioral health campaign?
 Depression is a major problem in America, By the time a child reaches 15, suicide is the #2 cause of death, all the way until that child reaches 25.
-You could consider a campaign that targets people who have diabetes and don’t know it.
+You could target your healthcare marketing toward people who have diabetes and don’t know it.

 There is a modeled data set that exists for population health initiatives.
 In the new era of healthcare reform and performance based reimbursement, we will all have to get better at marketing for population health management—and fast.